mgmarlow/knavehack/content/index.md

 ## Leveling up

-PCs are awarded 1 experience point (XP) for each coin (c) worth of treasure recovered from remote, dangerous locations like dungeons and returned to civilization, split evenly between all PCs who assisted.
-If you are using a pre-made dungeon from another RPG that uses copper, silver, electrum, gold, and platinum coins, then convert the total to gold coins and gain that much XP.
+PCs are awarded 1 experience point (XP) for each coin (c) worth of treasure recovered from dungeons and returned to civilization, split evenly between all PCs who assisted.

-At certain XP thresholds, PCs gain a level, which adds 1 to three different ability scores.
-Do not reset XP to zero.
-The three scores can be picked by the player or chosen randomly.
-Each level also allows the player to reroll their PC’s HP maximum using one additional d6.
-If the rolled total is not greater than their last maximum, add 1 to the last maximum.
+PCs gain a level when they hit an XP threshold detailed in the table below.
+When a PC levels up, they gain 1 point to three of their ability scores, randomly chosen or picked by the player.
+The PC also increases their maximum HP by d6.

+Don't reset XP to zero after leveling, Knavehack tracks total XP.

 | level | xp total | hp   | title    |
 |-------|----------|------|----------|